chika3742/require_trailing_commas_custom/README.md

 # require_trailing_commas_custom

-lint rule for custom_lint
+A lint rule for [custom_lint](https://pub.dev/packages/custom_lint)

 **The rule is simple.** If you opened parentheses intending to write multiline contents, it requires trailing commas.
+It's like `always-multiline`setting of `comma-dangle` rule in ESLint.

 ### ✅ Good
 ```dart